daniloster/ng-react-integration/README.md

 npm module to integrate angularjs and reactjs.

 ## Motivation
-I have been working with angularjs for more than years.
-I am backend guy that amazed with frontend world and I would like to make frontend development easier than it is.
+I have been working with angularjs for more than 2 years.
+I am backend guy amazed with frontend world and I would like to make frontend development easier than it is.
-First of all, we need to think out of the bubble.
-Think about reactjs, especially, functional programming, it is a bit different from convetional OO programming so, (git it five minute)[https://signalvnoise.com/posts/3124-give-it-five-minutes].
+First of all, we need to think out of the box.
+Thinking about reactjs, especially, functional programming, it is a bit different from convetional OO programming so, (git it five minute)[https://signalvnoise.com/posts/3124-give-it-five-minutes].
 Seriously, it is just a new approach for new problems that we have been facing with the web evolution.